Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 #### Measuring the rate of cooling (M307 K and E parameter)

-Cooling rate when the heater is 100C above ambient.
-If one value is given then the cooling rate is calculated as K*((Th-Ta)/100)^E where Th is the heater temperature and Ta is the ambient temperature.
-If two values are given then the cooling rate is calculated as K[0]\*((Th-Ta)/100)^E + K[1]*((Th-Ta)/100)*F where F is the fan PWM in the range 0 to 1.

-The K parameter is the rate of cooling in degC/sec when the heater is off and the temperature is falling through 100C.
-For a hot end it should be possible to measure that.
+The K parameter is the rate of cooling in degC/sec when the heater is turned off and the temperature is falling through 100C above ambient temperature.
+It should be possible to measure this for a hot end.
+The K parameter is calculated as:
+`K = ( temperature change / time in seconds ) / (( heater temperature - ambient temperature ) / 100 )^E parameter`
+For example, if the ambient temperature is 20C, set the heater temperature to 140C.
+Then turn the heater off, and time how long it takes the heater to cool from 130C to 110C.
+This gives an average heater temperature of 120C, or 100C over ambient, so the second part of the formula cancels itself out.
+Let's say it takes 54 seconds:
+`K= (20/54)/((120-20)/100)^1.35 = 0.370/(100/100)^1.35 = 0.370/1 = 0.370`

+The K parameter can take a second value to allow RRF to calculate the heater cooling rate with the cooling fan on.
+Do as above, with the cooling fan on at 100%.
+The cooling time should be faster, depending on how well insulated your hot end is.
+Then multiply the resulting cooling value by the fan PWM, eg:
+`K[fan] = ( temperature change / time in seconds ) / (( heater temperature - ambient temperature ) / 100)^E parameter * F (fan PWM in the range 0 to 1)`
+The second K value is the *additional* cooling rate due to the fan running at full PWM.
+So, for example, if the fan cooling rate = 0.5, the actual K parameters would be `K0.370:0.130`, where 0.5-0.370 = 0.130.

-For a bed or chamber you could measure the rate of temperature drop when falling through 50C above ambient, then multiply by 2 to the power of the E parameter.
+For a bed or chamber that can't reach 100C above ambient, you can measure the rate of temperature drop when falling through 50C above ambient, then multiply by 2 to the power of the E parameter.

-The E parameter should not normally need to be measured, just use the default.
+The E parameter should not normally need to be measured, just use the default of 1.35.
 M303 does not currently tune it.

 #### Measuring the dead time (M307 D parameter)